 Go to Brake Zebras (link opens in new window)

 Schools, nurseries, colleges and community groups can make a huge difference to road safety.
-By speaking out together about the need for safer streets and safer road use, we can make our communities safer, nicer and greener, help people to live active lifestyles, and stop needless tragedies before they happen.
+By speaking out together about the need for safe and healthy mobility for all, we can make our communities safer, nicer and greener, help people to live active lifestyles, and stop needless tragedies before they happen.

 Here are some of the main ways you can get involved:

 Road Safety Week is the UK's biggest road safety event, coordinated annually by Brake and involving thousands of schools, organisations and communities each year.

 To take part and register for your free action pack, please visit www.roadsafetyweek.org.uk.

 Road safety is a great subject to engage children and young people with.
 It's a subject even the youngest children know something about because everyone uses roads, and road danger impacts on everyone.
 It’s also a vitally important subject.

 Road crashes are a major cause of death and injury among the young, with the risk rising as children reach secondary school age and have more independence.
 Danger from traffic is also a big factor in whether children and young people are able to walk and cycle to school, to the park or to see friends, and therefore affects their ability to be healthy and socially active.

 Our guide to teaching road safety has ideas for lessons and activities for children and young people aged 2 to 18, including some that can be run in assemblies or citizenship lessons, and some that can be incorporated into subjects like Maths, Science, Drama and English.

 Hundreds of nurseries, pre-schools and children's centres run Beep Beep!
 Days each year using resources from Brake.
 These fun days teach tots and infants road safety basics while raising awareness among parents.